-- Performance of Land Use Policies: The existing mixed-use zoning and Redevelopment Agency activities have resulted in one major entertainment center project in downtown Ogden. - Potential Impact of Transit Investment on Regional Land Use: A recent market analysis found the highest development potential at the ends of the corridor in downtown Ogden and around the WSU campus, with limited potential elsewhere.
+- Performance of Land Use Policies: The submission offers three examples of recent developments along the corridor, and seven examples of proposed redevelopment sites.
+Moderate amounts of transit-supportive development have occurred in existing transit corridors in the region. - Potential Impact of Transit Investment on Regional Land Use: A recent market analysis found the highest development potential at the ends of the corridor in downtown Ogden and around the WSU campus, with limited potential elsewhere.

-Tools to Maintain or Increase Share of Affordable Housing: Low
+Tools to Maintain or Increase Share of Affordable Housing: Medium-Low